Axe Edge Moor

 The moor is the source of the River Dove, River Manifold, River Dane, River Wye and River Goyt.
-It boasts England's second-highest public house (the Cat and Fiddle Inn).
+It boasted England's second-highest public house (the Cat and Fiddle Inn), which closed in 2015 before reopening as a distillery.
 The moor is shared between the counties of Derbyshire, Staffordshire and Cheshire, which meet on its southwestern flank at Three Shire Heads on the Dane.

 The Axe Edge itself is on the southeastern edge, near the source of the Dove.